firebase-toolbelt/firebase-react-paginated/README.md

 # firebase-react-paginated

-Implementing paginated lists when dealing with dynamic content using Firebase can be troublesome.
+> Implementing paginated lists when dealing with dynamic content using Firebase can be troublesome.
 This simple HOC will make dealing with this a breeze for most cases.

+## Table of Contents

 [Demo](https://codesandbox.io/s/qKQ9DMMR)